terraforming-mars/terraforming-mars/README.md

 npm run start
 ```

 This will start the game server listening on the default port of 8080.
-If you then point a web browser to http://localhost:8080/?serverId=_SERVER-ID_ you will be on the create game screen.
-The secret _SERVER-ID_ is available from the console after starting the server and required to access game administration pages like the create game screen.
+If you then point a web browser to http://localhost:8080 you will be on the create game screen.

 Pointing your web browser to http://localhost:8080/games-overview?serverId=_SERVER-ID_ will provide a list of all games available on the server.
+The secret _SERVER-ID_ is available from the console after starting the server and required to access game administration pages like the games overview.

 ### docker